Updated on November 18, 2022 | 4 minute read

 Furthermore, the extensive personal data collected from users allows Facebook to create vast numbers of niche target audiences.
 Facebook goes one step further to enable marketers to create “lookalike audiences”.

 “Lookalike audiences” are created using information like age, gender, interests, and interaction with other ads.
 This wealth of data is what facilitates Facebook in matching users to your consumer data.
 In turn, this grants marketers the opportunity to amplify their potential advertising reach.

-Audience: Recent figures show Facebook attracts more than 2.8 billion Monthly Active Users (MAUs): as a medium of paid social, the social media giant remains unrivalled for its immense number of users.
+Audience: Recent figures show Facebook attracts more than 2.8 billion Monthly Active Users (MAUs): as a medium of paid social, the social media giant remains unrivaled for its immense number of users.

 Audience Granularity: Given the ability to combine your existing customer data to Facebook’s vast audience data, retargeting previous customers at a more precise level – particularly when they’re not actively shopping – becomes much more straightforward.

 Lower CPAs and CPCs than Google, though users on average are less likely to be purchase-ready.

 Facebook Ads operates in a way that helps users find businesses depending on their unique interests and interactions online.
 If your goal is to boost brand awareness and a social following, Facebook can help you accomplish that.

 Google Ads is so popular as a marketing tool, it’s become almost synonymous with the phrase “paid search”.
 The platform is split into its Search network and a Display network, the former comprising anything searched into Google.
 The latter refers to the display ads and banners featured across countless websites, in Youtube videos, and even within Gmail.

 This expansive presence across the web enables retailers to increase brand awareness using images, similar to paid media.

 Unlike Facebook, retailers cannot create “lookalike audiences”.
 Instead paid search involves targeting consumers using keywords or remarketing your existing and previous customers.